hepsycode/MuSynGen-MODELS25/01_MSE/BPMN-Designer/README.md

 # Modeling System Environment (MSE)

 This work validated the proposed approach using the BPMN Deisnger tool based on Eclipse and Sirius plugins.
-To collect the traces we use Modeling Events Recorder (MER), an Eclipse plugin that interacts with Sirius-based graphical editors for EMF-based models and records users’ modeling event logs.

 ---

 ### BPMN Designer